microsoft/ignite25-LAB543-perform-threat-hunting-in-microsoft-sentinel/lab/instructions/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 1. Select the refresh icon near the top-left of the *Jobs* page to refresh the *Last run status*.

+    >**Tip:** While waiting for the new job to execute, click on any existing KQL job that has a **Succeeded** *Last run status*.
+Review the details, such as name, repeat frequency, date range, destination table, and the KQL query.
+Select view history and review the past runs.
+Once done, return to the job list and hit refresh.

 1. When the *Last run status* shows **Succeeded**, select the job and the job details page opens.

 1. You can view the history of the job runs and other details.